 To find what courses are being offered, enrolling students have to log into the Law School's course catalog, Banner.

-Many of our professors use an online learning platform called MyLaw.
+Professors use an online learning platform called Blackboard.
 There, professors post information about the courses such as the syllabus, course documents, and other relevant information.
-You will also use MyLaw to submit your final exams at the end of each semester.
-Some classes require papers instead of final examinations; follow your instructor’s directions and method on submitting papers.

-Once you log on MyLaw with your W&M user ID and password, you will see the courses in which you are enrolled.
+Once you log into Blackboard with your W&M user ID and password, you will see the courses in which you are enrolled.
 Click the course name to navigate to the specific information for that course.

 Credit hours and GPA requirements